sguduguntla/Jetpack-Joyride-Clone/README.md

 # Jetpack Joyride #

-By Sriharsha Guduguntla, Yusuf Mostafa, and Andy.
+By Sriharsha Guduguntla and Yusuf Mostafa